Opinion | The 2022 Oscars gave us a ceremony for people who hate movies

 It’s only fair to ask if the folks running the show understand why people enjoy movies, given that they asked three extreme sports stars with limited ties to Hollywood — all apologies to “Jackass” series regular Tony Hawk — to introduce a James Bond montage.
 And why would you hype the world’s first live performance of “We Don’t Talk About Bruno,” the surprising smash hit from “Encanto,” only to butcher it with an unnecessary, cacophonous remix?

-But it was the oddly dismissive tone the hosts took toward so many of the movies that stood out for many movie lovers.
+But it was the oddly dismissive tone the hosts took toward so many of the movies that stood out.
 The Oscars isn’t a roast — this is why Ricky Gervais has never made the leap from the Golden Globes to the Academy Awards — and to have Sykes dismiss “The Power of the Dog,” the night’s most-nominated film, by joking that she’s “watched that movie three times, and I’m halfway through it,” was insulting.

 If only that were the worst of it.
 Later, Hall and Sykes held up a DVD in a paper sleeve.
 “We didn’t want anyone to go home empty-handed tonight, because we think you’re all winners, even though you are not,” Hall said.
 “Here’s something, I have a movie here that no one has ever seen.
 Not even the director.
 It’s a screener of ‘The Last Duel.’
 Never been seen!”